facebook/react/docs/docs/rendering-elements.md

 prev: introducing-jsx.html
 ---

-Elements are the smallest building block of React apps.
+Elements are the smallest building blocks of React apps.

 An element describes what you want to see on the screen: